tinoadams/bluepill_mynewt_rust_blink/mynewt/README.md

 Apache Blinky is a skeleton for new Apache Mynewt projects.
 The user downloads this skeleton by issuing the "newt new" command (using Apache Newt).
-Apache blinky also contains an example app and target for use with Apache Mynewt to help you get started.
+Apache firmware also contains an example app and target for use with Apache Mynewt to help you get started.

 ## Building

-Apache Blinky contains an example Apache Mynewt application called blinky.
+Apache Blinky contains an example Apache Mynewt application called firmware.
 When executed on suitably equipped hardware, this application repeatedly blinks an LED.
 The below procedure describes how to build this application for the Apache Mynewt simulator.